Praveen86july/jgpelaez.github.io/_posts/en/posts/2015-08-27-terraform-aws-wso2-esb-docker-sample.md

 sudo docker exec -d $axis_server_pid ant -f $WSO2_ESB_SAMPLES_PATH/axis2Server/src/SimpleStockQuoteService/build.xml
 ```

-This script executes a docker container with an ant execution with an axis server.
+This script executes a [Docker](https://www.docker.com/) container with an ant execution with an axis server.
 The execution code is in a volume with the [WSO2 ESB](http://wso2.com/products/enterprise-service-bus/) samples.

 - **run-axis-server.sh**: